DriedJellyfish/desmos-space-curve-projector/README.md

 # Desmos Space Curve Projector

-This is the Desmos Space Curve Projector!
+This is the Space Curve Projector in Desmos!
 It projects 3D parametric curves into 2D!
 You can define the curve, adjuct viewpoints, and change the perspective of the projection!

 ## Demo